caseyyee/resume/README.md

 * [LinkedIn](https://www.linkedin.com/in/whoyee/)
 * [Twitter](http://twitter.com/whoyee)

-## Experinced Engineer, Designer and Problem Solver
+## Experienced Engineer, Designer and Problem Solver

 While I primarily work with code, I have years of experience in a wide range of creative disciplines.
 I solve challenging problems using advanced technologies, and applying modern tools and workflows.